 DSHS contracts with providers to assist individuals requiring assistance with mental health or substance abuse issues find services in various settings, including, for example, crisis stabilization units, psychiatric hospitals, and substance abuse treatment facilities.
 In addition, DSHS operates the state's mental health hospital system.
 DSHS also regulates these behavioral health-related facilities, substance abuse providers, psychiatric hospitals, crisis centers, and its own mental health hospital system.
 The issues of conflict of interest in these settings are very similar to those for DADS.
 Possible conflicts exist in DSHS regulating its own state hospitals; and DSHS struggles to expand its service network through additional legislative funding while appropriately enforcing regulatory standards.
+A single door to serve clients' needs is far off, especially given fragmented programs.

 DADS and DSHS directly operate and regulate state facilities.
 Among its duties, DFPS contracts with substitute care providers such as child placing agencies and itself serves as a child placing agency for placing children in contracted substitute care when the agency determines the safety risk to the child is too great to remain in the home.
 DFPS also regulates these providers - and itself - raising questions about the obvious conflict within its organizational walls and echoing the concerns raised above about the competing issues of finding adequate placements, yet taking firm and appropriate enforcement action when necessary.